STAFF PROFILE

 Associate Professor Adrian Danks

-Adrian is also a member of the Media Program team, has taught an array of Cinema and cultural studies courses at undergraduate and postgraduate levels (including Authorship and Narrative in the Cinema, Histories of Film Theory, Australian Cinema, Asian Cinemas, Reading Local, National and Global Cinemas, Postmodernism and Popular Culture, Television Cultures), and is supervising numerous students at both MA and PhD levels.
-He is co-editor of the internationally recognised journal, Senses of Cinema, and co-curator of The Melbourne Cinémathèque.
+Adrian is a member of the Media Program team, and has taught an array of Cinema and Cultural Studies courses at undergraduate and postgraduate levels (including Introduction to Cinema Studies, Authorship and Narrative in the Cinema, Histories of Film Theory, Australian Cinema, Asian Cinemas, Reading Local, National and Global Cinemas, Postmodernism and Popular Culture, Television Cultures).
+He also has significant experience and expertise as a leader and program manager across various areas of the School of Media and Communication.

 -